 Your professional rules are your responsibility

 • CPAs / accounting professionals— AICPA Code Rule 1.510 prohibits accepting commissions for recommending products to attest clients (audit, review, examination engagements).
-If you are publishing skills and any current or prospective buyer firm is also an attest client of yours or your firm, you are responsible for assessing whether accepting royalty income from that buyer's purchase is consistent with your independence obligations.
+If you are publishing Tools and any current or prospective buyer firm is also an attest client of yours or your firm, you are responsible for assessing whether accepting commission income from that buyer's purchase is consistent with your independence obligations.
 Counsel Commons™ does not screen for these relationships.

 • Registered patent agents and trademark agents (USPTO practitioners under 37 CFR § 11) — USPTO Rule 11.504 mirrors ABA 5.4 with respect to fee-sharing with non-practitioners.
 The same software-vs-services distinction the platform takes for lawyers applies, but you are responsible for assessing fit with your own USPTO obligations.